ElmsCollege/elms-plugins/README.md

 # Plugins
 This controls the customized plugins used on elms.edu.
-Each plugin will have its own directory to keep things organized.
-When checking these out on the site, use the subdirectory option in WPPusher.
+Each plugin consists of a single file.
+The repository is checked out via WPPusher and each file shows up in the list of plugins according the WordPress name in the table below.

 ## What each plugin does
-Folder | WordPress Name | What It Does
+File | WordPress Name | What It Does
 ---- | ---- | ----
-directory | Elms Directory Plugin | This controls the [directory on elms.edu](https://www.elms.edu/directory/) and the Personnel content type that controls it.
-This only needs to be activated on elms.edu. advertising-landing-pages | Elms Advertising Landing Pages | This is a basic custom content type that uses the /lp/ prefix.
-This only needs to be activated if a page-like content type is needed on the site. disable-emojis | Elms Disable Emojis | Removes emojis are are not used by the site from being loaded at all.
+elms-directory-plugin.php | Elms Directory Plugin | This controls the [directory on elms.edu](https://www.elms.edu/directory/) and the Personnel content type that controls it.
+This only needs to be activated on elms.edu. elms-advertising-landing-page.php | Elms Advertising Landing Pages | This is a basic custom content type that uses the /lp/ prefix.
+This only needs to be activated if a page-like content type is needed on the site. elms-disable-emojis.php | Elms Disable Emojis | Removes emojis are are not used by the site from being loaded at all.